WATER HYGIENE SERVICES SPECIALISING IN LEGIONELLA CONTROL, PREVENTION AND RISK MANAGEMENT

 Our Water Hygiene Services include:

 Our trained, qualified and certified staff provide independent expert water safety advice and consultancy.
-If you would like a free quote or more information on how Hydraclean can help you to fully comply with the law and deal with the risk of Legionella please fill out the form or call us today.
+If you would like a free quote or more information on how Hydraclean Ltd can help you to fully comply with the law and deal with the risk of Legionella, please fill out the form below or call us today.

 HOW OUR WATER HYGIENE SERVICES CAN HELP YOU

-Minimising the risk to the public of catching legionella disease is a legal requirement.
-With over 30 years of experience, we help clients to comply with the Water Supply Regulations 1999, the Health and Safety at Work Act 1974 and the COSHH regulations 2002.
+Minimising the risk to the public of catching Legionnaires disease is a legal requirement.
+With over 50 years of experience, we help clients to comply with the Water Supply Regulations 1999, The Health and Safety at Work Act 1974 and the COSHH regulations 2002.

 The code places responsibility on employers and others to identify, assess, prevent and control the source of risk for Legionella bacteria.
 It is extremely important that all records of implemented precautions are kept and maintained.